nghiadg/Coffee-Travel/README.md

 Today I learn `Golang` and a little `Vim` in `2.5 hours` then read book - `When things fall apart`.
 The book for heal the soul, and provide mindset to pass any pain in life.

+In when the evening, everybody comes here so much.
+Approximately 15 people, I think so.
+They talking and meet with their friends.

 `30/06/2023`